 I am a 5th year PhD student in the Department of Computer Science at Columbia University.
 I am part of the Spoken Language Processing Group, directed by Dr. Julia Hirschberg.
 My current research involves identifying spoken cues to deception, and examining cultural and gender differences in the way that people communicate and perceive lies.
 I am currently funded through an NSF-GRFP fellowship and I am an IGERT fellow.

-Last semester I co-taught a course called Computational Models of Speech and Language, along with Dr. Michelle Levine.
+Last Spring I co-taught a course called Computational Models of Speech and Language, along with psychologist Dr. Michelle Levine.

 The goal of this work is to automatically detect deception using acoustic-prosodic and lexical-syntactic cues.
 We are interested in exploring the factors that play a role in deception and deception detection, such as culture, gender, and personality.
 Toward that end, we have collected a large corpus of deceptive and non-deceptive speech, comprised of conversations between adult native speakers of American English and of Mandarin Chinese.
 We are applying machine learning techniques to automatically identify deceptive statements, and exploring individual differences between cultures, genders, and personalities in deceptive behavior.